g2p/bedup/README.rst

     bedup --help
     bedup <command> --help

-If bedup isn't in your path or your sudo path, use ``python -m bedup`` instead.
+If bedup isn't in your path or your sudo path, use ``python3 -m bedup`` instead.

 You'll see a list of supported commands.